hemerajs/hemera/README.md

 * **Fault tolerance**: Auto-heals when new services are added.
 Configure cluster mode to be more reliable.
 * **Auto-pruning**: NATS automatically handles a slow consumer and cut it off.
 * **Pattern driven**: Define the signatures of your RPC's in JSON and use the flexibility of pattern-matching.
-* **Pub/sub**: While hemera was designed as a RPC only toolkit it also supports all features of NATS.
+* **PubSub**: While hemera was designed as a RPC only toolkit it also supports all features of NATS.
 This includes wildcards in subjects and normal publish and fanout mechanism.
 ## Packages

 The `hemera` repo is managed as a monorepo, composed of multiple npm packages.